Handbook of Business Procedures

 - Will the service center be a fully self-supporting operation or will some of the costs be subsidized?

 - Describe the alternative methods that were evaluated prior to proposing a service center and why they were rejected.

-- The records, operations, rates, and practices of all service centers are subject to audit by federal, state, and internal auditors, and by the Office of Accounting.
+- The records, operations, rates, and practices of all service centers are subject to audit by federal, state, and internal auditors, and by the Office of Accounting and Financial Management.